October 11th, 2026

 A Call to Action

-Get involved in the International Day of the Girl Child by sharing your thoughts, stories, and experiences on social media using hashtags like #DayOfTheGirl and #GirlsEmpowerment.
-Together, we can create a world where every girl has the chance to thrive and reach her full potential.
+Engage with the International Day of the Girl Child by sharing your thoughts, stories, and experiences on social media using hashtags like #DayOfTheGirl and #GirlsEmpowerment.
+Together, we can forge a world where every girl has the opportunity to thrive and reach her full potential.
+Let’s make every day a day of empowerment and progress for girls around the globe.

 Timeline